German Pensions Level 1

 Another advantage of pensions (level 1) compared to regular investment accounts with brokers is that pensions can never run out of money.
 No matter how much money you saved in your investment account, you can be in big financial trouble if you live longer than expected and did not save enough.
 How do you plan to pay for food, housing, and health insurance if you run out of money?
 Pensions level 1 pay a life-long pension that will pay until the month that you pass away.
-If you ran in theory out of money and live longer than expected, it is the problem of the pension company and not yours.
+If you ran in theory out of money and live longer than expected, it won’t be your problem.
+It will be the problem of the pension company.

-The life-long pension payments from German pensions level 1 offer another advantage that you do not need to take a lot of care of your financial planning.
-Before the retirement age of 67, your employer will pay you a monthly salary and after the age of 67 pensions level 1 will pay you a life-long pension.
-If you saved enough, your retirement will be just fine.
+The life-long pension payments from German pensions level 1 offer another advantage: You do not need to take a lot of care of your financial planning.
+Before the retirement age of 67, your employer will pay you a monthly salary.
+After the age of 67 pensions level 1 will pay you a life-long pension.
+Therefore, if you saved enough, your retirement will be just fine.

 In case you decide to retire in your home country, the base pension level 1 will also pay you a monthly pension no matter where you are in this world.
 You will also receive the same pension amount that you would be getting if you would retire in Germany.
-The German public pension handles retirement outside of Germany differently and might pay you a lower pension if you decide to retire in a country with lower living costs than Germany.
+The German public pension handles retirement outside of Germany differently.
+They might pay you a lower pension.
+That will probably happen if you decide to retire in a country with lower living costs than Germany.

 With pensions level 1, it is not just your retirement that is safe.
 All your pension contributions are also safe from seizure in case someone is suing you and you have to declare bankruptcy.
 As you are required to pay for all damages that you cause to third parties, bankruptcy can happen faster than expected in case you cause big damage that you cannot pay for.
-A private liability insurance will protect you against third party claims and that is why this insurance is 1 of the 3 must-have insurances in Germany (others are public or private health insurance as well as the disability income insurance).
+Private liability insurance will protect you against third-party claims.
+That is why this insurance is 1 of the 3 must-have insurances in Germany (others are public or private health insurance as well as the disability income insurance).

 Disadvantages of Pensions Level 1

 As there is no perfect pension, pensions level 1 have to have disadvantages as well.
 We determined earlier in the advantages of pensions level 1 that your contributions are tax-deductible up to 25.639€ in 2022.
 If you can save taxes while contributing to your pension level 1, your monthly pension will be taxed of course.
-Finanzamt will not let you get away with paying 0 taxes.
-The idea behind deferred taxation is that your tax rate while you are working is much higher than your tax rate in retirement.
-So you would save in contribution e.g. 42% taxes and pay e.g. 20% taxes when receiving your pension.
+Finanzamt will not let you get away with paying zero taxes.
+The idea behind deferred taxation is that your tax rate is much higher while you are working than your tax rate in retirement.
+For example: You can save in contribution e.g. 42% taxes and pay e.g. 20% taxes when receiving your pension.